 Smoothies are not only a time-friendly way of fueling your body with nutrient-dense food, but they’re a cost-effective approach too.

-A nutrient-rich smoothie using high-quality ingredients (like the ones in my 14-day smoothie challenge) can be prepared in under 5 minutes at roughly $5/smoothie.
-That includes a high quality protein powder, heart healthy fats and nutrient-rich fruits & veggies.
+A nutrient-rich smoothie using high-quality ingredients can be prepared in under 5 minutes at roughly $5/smoothie.
+That includes a high-quality protein powder, healthy fats and nutrient-rich fruits & veggies.

 Fruits and veggies are loaded with vitamins, minerals, antioxidants and anti-inflammatory compounds that your body needs to functional optimally and heal.
 Smoothies are a fun and easy way to take in nutrients from whole foods that you might not otherwise, due to lack of time for proper meal prep.